Work with interactive mapping tools from across the Census Bureau.

 Finance and employment data are the same as in comparable annual surveys and include revenues, expenditures, debt, assets, number of employees (by full-time and part-time status), payroll, and benefits.

 Every five years since 1957, for years ending in "2" and "7."
-In previous years, government organization data and information were for October of the year preceding the Census.
-For 2012, the final government organization data and information are for June of 2012.
+Government organization data and information are for October of the year preceding the Census.
+The data released in the preliminary counts are from the 2011 Government Units Survey.

 Public releases in a Census year include electronic files and Internet tables.
 The data comprise three main topic areas: